Current Affairs-Topics

 However, the past decade has witnessed a significant shift, with Ukraine moving away from Russian cultural influence and taking clear steps towards cultural independence.

-For SSC aspirants, understanding the cultural, political, and historical dynamics behind this shift is crucial for General Awareness and Current Affairs sections.
+For SSC aspirants, understanding the cultural, political, and historical dynamics behind this shift is crucial for the General Awareness and Current Affairs sections.
 The Russian cultural influence in Ukraine is not just a relic of the past but a living issue reshaping Ukraine's identity today.

 Historical Background: The Soviet Legacy in Ukraine